Bedfordshire Hospitals NHS Foundation Trust Chaplaincy Service: Here for you

 We provide and facilitate spiritual, pastoral and religious care, we are a focus for faith and cultural care and offer advice and support at times of loss.

-The hospital has a full time Lead Chaplain who co-ordinates the work of the Chaplaincy with Chaplains and Volunteers drawn from our many faith and cultural communities.
+The hospitals have a full time Lead Chaplain who co-ordinates the work of the Chaplaincy with Chaplains and Volunteers drawn from our many faith and cultural communities.
 Chaplains of various denominations and faiths regularly visit the hospital, or will attend when requested.
 There is a large team of people accredited by the NHS and their Faith Community, who can be called in at any time to offer help, advice and support.
 These faith representatives from the major faith communities can be contacted via the Chaplaincy Office.

 How to contact the Chaplaincy Team